Home Additions that Increase Living Space

 - A second floor “build up,” which adds vertical space without compromising the size of your yard.

 While additions increase the square footage of your home, they do bear a heavy cost.
-Remodeling Magazine’s cost vs. value report suggests that a family room addition averages a whopping $89,566.
-However, the 69.3% return on investment helps, especially if you decide to sell your house in the future.
-Estimated prices for each addition varies based on design features, project description, and size, according to Home Advisor.
+Remodeling Magazine’s cost vs. value report suggests that a major kitchen remodel averages a whopping $75,571.
+However, the 57.9% return on investment helps, especially if you decide to sell your house in the future.
+Estimated prices for each addition varies based on design features, project description, and size.
 Homeowners should also factor in required building permits.
 Still, the sum of these costs is usually cheaper than moving.

 If a home addition doesn’t seem like the right fit, why not work with the space you already have?
 Increase your home’s usable square footage by remodeling an unused area such as a basement or attic.
 You can convert your basement into a bedroom, fit for a growing child.
 Or convert your attic into an attic suite.
-Another attractive option is creating a home office, considering 43% of Americans reported that they spend at least some time working remotely.
-A basement remodel can cost you up to $70,000, but it provides a 70% ROI.
-Attic bedroom conversions typically cost you around $65,000.
+Another attractive option is creating a home office, considering over 55% of Americans would prefer to work remotely at least 3 days a week..
+A basement remodel can cost you up to $75,000, but it provides a 55% ROI.
+Attic bedroom conversions typically cost you around $75,000.